JasZal/differentially_private_functional_encryption/README.md

 To generate figures out of the computed results for the 'noisyDOT_vs_DiffPIPE_single_operations' experiment, you can use the file 'buildfigures_single_operations.m' in the main folder.
 This file contains octave code, that can be compiled either locally or with an online octave compiler.
 Please copy your results in the respective place.

+More explanations can be found in the file "artifact_template"

+# Docker

+We provide a dockerfile "Dockerfile" which contains all above statet installations.